andjnewman/UK-INSPIRE-GUIDANCE/publishwhat/what-is-inspire.md

 ### The UK INSPIRE Regulations

 To implement INSPIRE in the UK separate but broadly consistent regulations covering England, Northern Ireland and Wales; [SI 2009 No 3157](http://www.opsi.gov.uk/si/si2009/uksi_20093157_en_1) and Scotland [SSI 2009 No 440](http://www.opsi.gov.uk/legislation/scotland/ssi2009/ssi_20090440_en_1) came into effect on 31 December 2009.

 The [INSPIRE (Amendment) Regulations 2012](http://www.legislation.gov.uk/uksi/2012/1672/contents/made) continue the transposition into UK law of INSPIRE these came into effect on 1 August 2012.
 The [INSPIRE (Scotland) Amendment Regulations 2012](http://www.legislation.gov.uk/ssi/2012/284/contents/made) came into effect on 23 November 2012.

-The INSPIRE (Amendment) Regulations 2012 update the INSPIRE Regulations 2009 to take account of technical Implementing Rules made by the European Commission since the INSPIRE Directive was made.
-Further amending statutory instruments may be introduced if required to complete transposition as new EC IRs are made.
+The amendments update the UK INSPIRE Regulations to take account of technical implementing rules made by the European Commission since the INSPIRE Directive was made.
+Further amending regulations may be introduced if required to complete transposition as new EC implementing rules are made.

-A informal consolidated text of the INSPIRE Regulations which shows the some amendments made in August 2012 is available [in the data.gov.uk library](http://data.gov.uk/library/uklp-inspire-regulations-informal-text).
+A informal consolidated text of the INSPIRE Regulations which shows the amendments made in August 2012 is available [in the data.gov.uk library](http://data.gov.uk/library/uklp-inspire-regulations-informal-text).

 An impact assessment for implementation of INSPIRE in England, Wales and Northern Ireland is available as part of the [Explanatory Memorandum](http://www.legislation.gov.uk/uksi/2009/3157/pdfs/uksiem_20093157_en.pdf) which accompanies the INSPIRE Regulations 2009.